 Play Caption

-In fact, if we look carefully, there are plenty of words containing the letter "A" in this one sentence.
+In fact, if we listen look carefully, there are plenty of words containing the letter "A" in this one sentence.
 Listen to the video, and you will hear that they are all pronounced the same way.
-Listen to how Marika and Anna pronounce each others’ names.
-It’s the same kind of "A."

 Try pronouncing the title.
 Italia a tavola (Italy at the Table).

-In a recent segment of La Ladra (try pronouncing the title), there’s a word that’s very similar to its English counterpart, but the "A’s" sound a bit different.
+In a segment of La Ladra (try pronouncing the title), there’s a very similar word to its English counterpart (the one in parentheses), but the "A" sounds a bit different.

 Assassino!